BilalAhmed-Dev/BilalAhmed-Dev/README.md

 ## I like

-- Figure out best&worst practices (by asking "Why?").
+- Figure out best&worst practices by asking what's the best ways to solve complex problems and why.

 ### Connect with me